sg-crest A Singapore Government Agency Website

 Looking for jobs on Linkedin?
 A detailed profile will surely help you in the process, but have you considered requesting recommendations to aid your job search?
 Learn why you should!

-A professional social network, LinkedIn is becoming an increasingly popular platform to look for jobs, with over 15 million LinkedIn available.
-There are 40 million people globally using the platform for that purpose, so it comes as no surprise that there are plenty of recruiters and hiring managers you can attract to your LinkedIn profile.
+A professional social network, LinkedIn is becoming an increasingly popular platform for looking for jobs, with over 15 million LinkedIn available.
+There are 40 million people globally using the platform for that purpose, so it is no surprise that you can attract plenty of recruiters and hiring managers to your LinkedIn profile.

 While a strong profile is necessary to support your job search on the platform, it gives you better leverage even when you apply directly to the company or via other portals like MyCareersFuture.
-You could add a link to your profile on your resume or cover letter when submitting your application, for instance.
+For instance, you could add a link to your profile on your resume or cover letter when submitting your application.

-Important for visibility to your potential employers, your profile is essentially an online resume, one that you’re encouraged to update whenever you have moved on to a new role.
+Important for visibility to your potential employers, your profile is essentially an online resume that you’re encouraged to update whenever you move on to a new role.
 There are several essentials to tick off for a complete profile, but one often overlooked aspect of the platform is its recommendations feature.

 What are LinkedIn recommendations?

 Think about the recommendations you’ve received from your past employers.
-They are written to recognise the work you have done and the skills you can deliver.
+They are written to recognise your work and the skills you can deliver.
 However, what sets them apart from the traditional referral letters is that they can be provided by anyone you are professionally connected with on LinkedIn, from your colleague to a client you recently partnered with.

 Why are recommendations important on LinkedIn?